-Too easy?
-It’s too easy to get distracted from thinking about how to lead the development of strategy, so let’s focus on two fundamentals of strategy.
+Operations are difficult and dangerous, but too easy.
+It’s too easy to get distracted from thinking about how to lead strategic operations.
+Let’s focus on two fundamentals of strategy.

 First, two definitional assumptions about strategy and leadership: (1) strategy is a process that links ends, ways and means at multiple levels of activity; (2) leadership is getting others to do what they otherwise would not do.